scala/scala-lang/blog/_posts/2026-09-16-sbt-plugin-updates.md

 ### sbt-buildinfo 0.13.2

-[sbt-buildinfo 0.13.2](https://github.com/sbt/sbt-buildinfo/releases/tag/v0.13.2) was published recently for sbt 1.x and 2.x. sbt-buildinfo is a small code generator that I created a while back to lift build information into the library code. sbt-buildinfo 0.13.2 features a bug fix contributed by Lukas Rytz (VirtusLab) that should avoid running the tasks out-of-graph on sbt 2.x.
+[sbt-buildinfo 0.13.2](https://github.com/sbt/sbt-buildinfo/releases/tag/v0.13.2) was published recently for sbt 1.x and 2.x. sbt-buildinfo is a small code generator that I created a while back to give project code access to information in the build definition. sbt-buildinfo 0.13.2 features a bug fix contributed by Lukas Rytz (VirtusLab) that should avoid running the tasks out-of-graph on sbt 2.x.

 ### sbt-github-actions 0.32.0